-There were changes made to comply with the requirements on investment manager arrangements as well as policies on engagement and stewardship that came into force on 1 October 2020.
-The Trustee has set out the following:
+In order to comply with the requirements on investment manager arrangements as well as policies on engagement and stewardship (that came into force on 1 October 2020), the Trustee set out the following in the SIP:

 - Arrangements with any asset manager, including incentives, remuneration, performance evaluation, portfolio turnover and duration of the arrangement. - How they monitor the investee company on capital structure and how they manage actual and potential conflicts of interest in relation to their engagement. - The Trustee also set out how they would monitor financially material considerations.